SSoelvsten/bdd-benchmark/README.md

 ### Pigeonhole Principle
-Proves the following is not true
+Computes that the following is false

 > Given N, does there exist an isomorphism between the sets { 1, 2, ..., N + 1}
 > (pigeons) and { 1, 2, ..., N } (holes)?

-Based on [[Tveretina10](#references)], this is disproven by use of variables _P<sub>i,j</sub>_ saying that pigeon _i_ is mapped to the _j_'th hole.
-These are rewritten into a CNF formula, which is then solved in a simple way as described in [[Pan04](#references)]: sort all clauses by the maximal occuring literal into clusters and then interchangably accumulate clauses and existentially quantify variables.
+Based on [[Tveretina10](#references)], this is disproven by use of variables _P<sub>i,j</sub>_ saying that the _i_'th pigeon is mapped to the _j_'th hole.
+These are written as a CNF formula with at-least-one and at-most-one constraints.
+This CNF is then solved in a as described in [[Pan04; Section 2](#references)]: sort all clauses by the maximal occuring literal into clusters and then interchangably accumulate the conjunction of clauses and existentially quantify the variables.

 **Statistics:**